LastMalware/Youtube-Livestream-Viewbot/README.md

 ## Prerequisites

-* [Visual Studio 2019 IDE](https://visualstudio.microsoft.com/vs/) is IDE from Microsoft.
+* [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) is an IDE from Microsoft.
 It is used to develop computer programs, as well as websites, web apps, web services and mobile apps.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.